irplonk/automated-turbulence-detection/README.md

 ```
 If you make changes to any files while the server is running, it is not
 necessary to restart it.
 All changes will be present once you reload the webpage.

+### Simulation Control
+In order to run the simulator, the `.nc` weather file must be placed
+in `server/turb/WeatherReportSimulator/Weather_Data`.
+To control the simulation, navigate to [http://127.0.0.1:8000/simulation/](http://127.0.0.1:8000/simulation/).
+From here the simulation can be started, stopped, and paused.
+The flight_time parameter controls how frequently in (simulated) seconds new flights will be generated.
+The report_time parameter controls how frequently in (simulated) seconds new weather reports will be generated.
+The update_time parameter controls how frequently in (real) seconds the simulation will insert new weather reports.
+The time_per_update parameter controls how far the simulation will progress in (simulated) seconds each iteration.